BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/fetching_and_ajax.md

 ## What Makes Ajax Possible?

-Ajax isn’t a technology.
-It’s really several technologies, each flourishing in its own right, coming together in powerful new ways.
+Ajax is not a single technology.
+It is really several technologies, each flourishing in its own right, coming together in powerful new ways.
 Ajax incorporates:

-- standards-based presentation using **HTML and CSS**
+- Standards-based presentation using **HTML and CSS**
-- dynamic display and interaction using the Document Object Model
+- Dynamic display and interaction using the Document Object Model
-- data interchange and manipulation using **JSON**
+- Data interchange and manipulation using **JSON**
-- asynchronous data retrieval using **Fetch**
+- Asynchronous data retrieval using **Fetch**
-- and JavaScript binding everything together.
+- JavaScript binding everything together

 > This collaboration allows web applications to meaniningfully compete with desktop applications.